Arm-Examples/CMSIS-View_and_CMSIS-Compiler/README.md

-# CMSIS-View_and_CMSIS-Compiler
+# Using CMSIS-View and CMSIS-Compiler

-These projects were used in the webinar "Using CMSIS-View and CMSIS-Compiler"
+The projects in this repository were used in the webinar ["Using CMSIS-View and CMSIS-Compiler"](https://on-demand.arm.com/flow/arm/devhub/sessionCatalog/page/pubSessCatalog/session/1706872120089001ictY).
+The following projects are available:

+-